CCPA fines Flipkart for allowing sale of substandard domestic pressure cookers on its platform | Business

 CCPA fines Flipkart for allowing sale of substandard domestic pressure cookers on its platform

-The Central Consumer Protection Authority CCPA on Wednesday said it has imposed a penalty of Rs 1,00,000 on e-commerce player Flipkart for allowing the sale of substandard domestic pressure cookers on its platform.
+Speaking to PTI, CCPA Chief Commissioner Nidhi Khare said a penalty of Rs 1,00,000 has been imposed on Flipkart for allowing the sale of pressure cookers without a mandatory quality standard mark on its e-commerce platform and violating the rights of consumers.

 - Country: